 Of course, everyone has got their breaking point.
 In the midst of uncontrollable financial stress, you may see no reasons to have a good GPA.

 In most cases, students drop out of school when they are left with no option at all.
 You would understand better if you’ve had a reason to consider this option.

 Initially, it may sound like a fast solution.
 After all, you wouldn’t have to worry about raising money for tuition, books & you’ll be free from student bills?

 However, it’s a short-term solution as you will still have to worry about what to eat, wear and where to stay if you don’t have good financial support.

 Solutions to students’ financial stress:

 Imagine the feeling of having debts without being able to say, “I know one day, this would pay-off“.

 This is absolutely scary but dropping out of school would never keep you from worrying about money.

-It might even make you lose access to some student benefits like scholarship funds, work-study opportunities, skill-development seminars, internet, basic medical services and professional advice from successful personalities who make a difference in people’s lives among others.
+It might even make you lose access to some student benefits like scholarship funds, work-study opportunities, skill-development seminars, the internet, basic medical services and professional advice from successful personalities who make a difference in people’s lives among others.